mrazomej/phd/src/chapter_03/section_07_maxent.md

 values for the Lagrange multipliers $\lambda_{(x,y)}$ that are consistent with the constraints set by the moment values $\langle m^x p^y \rangle$ need to be found.
-This is computationally more efficient than sampling directly from the master equation with a stochastic algorithm (see Chapter 5 for further comparison between maximum entropy estimates and the Gillespie algorithm).
-In Chapter 5 we derive our implementation of a robust algorithm to find the values of the Lagrange multipliers. [@Fig:ch3_fig04](A) shows an example of predicted protein distributions reconstructed using the first six moments of the protein distribution for a suite of different biophysical parameters and environmental inducer concentrations.
+This is computationally more efficient than sampling directly from the master equation with a stochastic algorithm (see [Sec.
+5.6](#sec:ch5_sec07) for further comparison between maximum entropy estimates and the Gillespie algorithm).
+In [Sec.
+5.6](#sec:ch5_sec07) we derive our implementation of a robust algorithm to find the values of the Lagrange multipliers.
+[@Fig:ch3_fig04](A) shows an example of predicted protein distributions reconstructed using the first six moments of the protein distribution for a suite of different biophysical parameters and environmental inducer concentrations.
 From the predicted distributions at different inducer concentrations we can see that as repressor-DNA binding affinity (columns in [@Fig:ch3_fig04](A)) and repressor copy number (rows in [@Fig:ch3_fig04](A)) are varied, the responses to different signals, i.e., inducer concentrations,